No. 23 Iowa State facing stiff test against Ragin' Cajuns - WHIZ News

 TAKING A STEP UP

 Lafayette is 1-28 against Top 25 opponents, including 0-26 on the road, and 1-20 against current members of the Big 12.
-The only win over a ranked team was at Texas A&M in 1996, and their only win over a Big 12 team was at home against Kansas State in 2009.
+The only win over a ranked team was at home against Texas A&M in 1996, and their only win over a Big 12 team was against Kansas State in 2009.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25